Systemd Unit

 ./at_activate -a @my_noports_device

-The application will pause and wait for the input of a one time pin (OTP) before you can continue.
+The application will pause and wait for the input of a one-time password (OTP) before you can continue.
 You should receive this pin to the contact information associated with the registration of your noports address (i.e. email or text message).

 ***If you are using a gmail.com account we have seen that sometimes the OTP gets stuck in the SPAM or PROMOTIONS folder.
 If you do not see the OTP check those folders.